Nike-Inc/backstopper/backstopper-spring-web-mvc/README.md

 (NOTE: The [Backstopper 1.x branch](https://github.com/Nike-Inc/backstopper/tree/v1.x) contains a version of Backstopper for Java 7+, and for the `javax` ecosystem.
 The current Backstopper supports Java 17+ and the `jakarta` ecosystem.
-It also contains support for Spring 4 and 5, and Springboot 1 and 2.)
+The Backstopper 1.x releases also contain support for Spring 4 and 5, and Springboot 1 and 2.)

 This readme focuses specifically on the Backstopper Spring Web MVC integration.
 If you are looking for a different framework integration check out the [relevant section](../README.md#framework_modules) of the base readme to see if one